privatenumber/esbuild-loader/README.md

 #### `tsconfig.json` Paths
-Use [tsconfig-paths-webpack-plugin](https://github.com/dividab/tsconfig-paths-webpack-plugin) to add support for `tsconfig.json#paths`.
+Use [tsconfig-paths-webpack-plugin](https://github.com/dividab/tsconfig-paths-webpack-plugin) to add support for [`tsconfig.json#paths`](https://www.typescriptlang.org/tsconfig/paths.html).

-Since esbuild-loader only uses esbuild to transform code, it cannot help Webpack with resolving [tsconfig.json#paths](https://www.typescriptlang.org/tsconfig/paths.html).
+Since esbuild-loader only uses esbuild to transform code, it cannot help Webpack with resolving paths.

 ### JS Minification (eg. Terser)
 You can replace JS minifiers like Terser or UglifyJs.
 Checkout the [benchmarks](https://github.com/privatenumber/minification-benchmarks) to see how much faster esbuild is.
 The `target` option tells esbuild that it can use newer JS syntax to perform better minification.